 In grief, words of tenderness and understanding are the strings that suspend the shriveled pieces of the heart until love and compassion swell them back together.

 This subject hits home for me.
 I’m trying to heal after the death of my mom due to complications from dementia.
 Although I’m not surprised she passed away, I didn’t expect mom to get on the fast-track to heaven like she did.
 She went into a memory care home in May and died in August.
-I love and miss you mom. ♥ Please give a BIG-warm-mom-hug to Jacob for his own mom who can’t do it for herself.
-Ask dad to do the same, in kindness, for Jacob’s dad.
-As parents, I know you know, intimately, the grief that hangs, like a rain-soaked cloud, over your parent club friends for their little boy—gone too soon.•
+I love and miss you mom. ♥ Please give a BIG, warm mom-hug to the children from this life who join you in the next.
+Ask dad and all the other parents in your presence to do the same.
+As parents, I know you know the grief that hangs like a rain-soaked cloud over your parent-club friends for their children—gone too soon.•

 It helps to have help with grieving, so here’s more information about how to get through it, and yes, it does get better.

 I welcome your comments.
 Vent about your troubles, your loss, your grief, and I’ll do what helps me most when people do it on my behalf—I will listen and I will give you a hug, virtual as it is, if you’re open to it.